hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 pip install tensorflow==2.9.0
 ```

+---

+## How To Run

-### 4. Download the Datasets
+### 1. Download the Datasets

-This workflow of the toolkit uses the [Twitter Recsys Challenge 2021 dataset](http://www.recsyschallenge.com/2021/), each record of which contains the tweet along with engagement features, user features, and tweet features.
+This workflow of the toolkit uses the [Twitter Recsys Challenge 2021 dataset](http://www.recsyschallenge.com/2021/) as an example, each record of which contains the tweet along with engagement features, user features, and tweet features.

 The original dataset includes 46 million users and 340 million tweets (items).
 Here in this workflow, we provide a script to generate some dummy data for this dataset.
 In the running command below, you can specify the number of records to generate and the output folder respectively.

 ```
 cd apps/wide-deep-recommendation
 mkdir recsys_data

 # You can modify the number of records and the output folder when running the script
 python generate_dummy_data.py 100000 recsys_data/

 cd ../..
 ```

 ---

-## Run Training Workflow
+### 2. Run Training Workflow
 Use these commands to run the training workflow:
 ```
 python python/friesian/example/wnd/recsys2021/wnd_preprocess_recsys.py \